iotexproject/iotex-bootstrap/README.md

 curl https://raw.githubusercontent.com/iotexproject/iotex-testnet/master/genesis_testnet.yaml > $IOTEX_HOME/etc/genesis.yaml
 ```

-In step 4, you need to use the snapshot for TestNet: https://t.iotex.me/data-testnet-latest.
+In step 4, you need to use the snapshot for TestNet: https://t.iotex.me/testnet-data-latest and https://t.iotex.me/testnet-data-with-idx-latest.

 ## <a name="ioctl"/>Interact with Blockchain